nephio-project/porch/docs/content/en/docs/12_contributing/code-contribution/development-environment.md

 ## Automated Setup

-The quickest way to set up your development environment:
+The quickest way to set up your development environment - from the root directory of the Porch repository, run:

 ```bash
 make setup-dev-env